Greenmamba29/genspark-ai-search-privacy/NETLIFY_DEPLOYMENT.md

 ## 🎊 **Deployment Complete!**

-Your enhanced GenSpark AI Search interface with modern UI, advanced analytics, and AI-powered insights is now live on Netlify!
+Your enhanced Grahmos AI Search interface with modern UI, advanced analytics, and AI-powered insights is now live on Netlify!

 **Status**: ✅ **DEPLOYED**
 **Build**: ✅ **SUCCESS**